All Episodes

 Thanks for having us on today.

-You know, you you come from Indiana, so I think, and you've traveled the country and you've traveled the world.
+You know, you come from Indiana, so I think, and you've traveled the country and you've traveled the world.

-Uh I've had you in studio in New York.
+I've had you in studio in New York.

-I mean, what is it like for a guy from Indiana to end up in New York, San Francisco, Chicago, and some of the worst parts of the country, and then go back home to Indiana.
+I mean, what is it like for a guy from Indiana to end up in New York, San Francisco, Chicago, and some of the worst parts of the country, and then go back home to Indiana?

 You know, it's like going back down home where people are just a lot different.

-It's it's amazing, isn't it?
+It's amazing, isn't it?

-Well, it's one of the great things about uh, you know, I I I had hope for a better outcome in my campaign for president, but I don't regret a minute of it because traveling all across this country, just like you're experiencing today in Nashville, uh, before the Patriot Awards is uh, you know, this this is a country of good, decent, hardworking, uh idealistic, uh generous and kind people and uh uh you know, all the travels that have taken us around the country.
+Well, it's one of the great things about, you know, I had hoped for a better outcome in my campaign for president, but I don't regret a minute of it because traveling all across this country, just like you're experiencing today in Nashville before the Patriot Awards is, you know, this is a country of good, decent, hardworking, idealistic, generous, and kind people.

-My my daughter lives on the West Coast where she and her husband are are stationed in the military, but uh it's always great to be back home to the heartland and uh it's fun to hear you get a breath of that today in Nashville.
+My daughter lives on the West Coast where she and her husband are stationed in the military, but it's always great to be back home to the heartland.

 It has a cracker barrel, which I fell in love with when I was in the South.